lcg-infodesign/2025-group-project-gruppo_8/README.md

 ### Level 1 — Global overview (1945–1998)
 - Understand the temporal evolution of nuclear tests.
 - Understand the distribution and variation of explosion yield (power).
-- Interpret the data within historical and political context.
+- Detect anomalies, peaks, and shifts in relation to historical context.

 ### Level 2 — Year-by-year analysis
 - Compare states by number of tests and yield.
 - Identify number of explosions and involved states.
 - Distinguish test typologies (atmospheric vs underground) and their evolution over time.
-- Detect anomalies, peaks, and shifts in relation to historical context.

 ### Level 3 — Single explosion
 - Access detailed attributes of a single test (name, country, yield, type, purpose).
 - Locate the explosion geographically.
 - Evaluate yield by comparison with **Hiroshima** as a reference.

+### Bonus level — Insights
+- Interpret the data within historical and political context.

 ---